cagilalsac/UsersMicroservices/README.md

 38. Create the UserRole entity class under the Domain folder (for users-roles many to many relationship):
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Domain/UserRole.cs

-39. Add the Users property in the Group entity class (for groups-users one to many relationship):
+39. Add the Users property in the Group entity class (for group-users one to many relationship):
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.APP/Domain/Group.cs

 40. Create the Roles, Users and UserRoles DbSets in UsersDb: